 I hope you’ve had a good month of May and you’re ready for summer, though all of you Down Under are gearing up for winter.
 Let’s hope the coming months aren’t as drastic as the weather we’ve been having.
 Amazing how you don’t really think of weather until it totally messes with your life, isn’t it?

 Take care, all.
 I’m sorry to have rambled on for so long.
 This contest will end on Friday, so get your entries in right away.
 (That way I can still call it my May newsletter and contest, right? )

 Be safe, and take time to read a good book.
 Once in a while, you really need to remember to do something for yourself.

 I'm a romance author--I really love those happy endings, though I don't mind putting my characters through pure, unadulterated hell before they get there...

 Contests are back!
-I'm not even close to settled, but really miss giving away books, so ready or not, I'm going to start doing them again.
-International entries are welcome, though I will only pick one international winner for a print book.
+I'm not totally settled, but really miss giving away books, so ready or not, I'm going to start slow.
+International entries are welcome, though I will have to limit International winners to ebooks.
 Postage costs are just too high.
 Your addresses will not be shared or sold--I respect your privacy.
 I will only collect addresses if I am giving away print books.
 That way I don't have to search for the winner after the contest.